stacksjs/stacks/README.md

 - Powered by Vue & UnoCSS

 ### Stacks Functions

+Develop serverless (or server) functions with countless helpers to build scalable & fast APIs.

 - 🤖 **APIs** _scalability & maintainability built-in_
 - 🏎️ **Cache** Redis, DynamoDB, SingleStore, and more